Dr. Maria Kyrarini

 Prior to SCU, I was a postdoctoral research fellow at the University of Texas at Arlington under the advisement of Professor Dr. Fillia Makedon.
 In 2019, I received my Ph.D. in Electrical Engineering from the University of Bremen under the supervision of Professor Dr.-Eng.
 Axel Gräser.
 The title of my Ph.D.
 Thesis is: "Robot learning from human demonstrations for human-robot synergy".
 Before that, I received my M.Eng. degree in Electrical and Computer Engineering and my M.Sc. degree in Automation Systems both from the National Technical University of Athens (NTUA) in 2012 and 2014, respectively.

-My primary research interests are on the fields of Robot Learning from Human Demonstrations, Human-Robot Interaction and Assistive Robotics with a special focus on Enhancing Human Performance.
+My primary research interests are in the fields of Robot Learning from Demonstrations, Human-Robot Interaction, and Assistive Robotics with a special focus on enhancing Human Performance.